nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.1.4 Editing a recipe: `editR` <a id="edit-recipe"></a>
 Contributed by: Olivia, Jia Qi, Tian Yong, Caitlin

-Edits the specified recipe from the Recipe List.
+<br> Edits the specified recipe from the Recipe List.

 <br>  The image below is what Wishful Shrinking looks like after you have edited a recipe. <br><br>
 <img src="images/feature/recipe/EditRecipeImage.png" width="550" height="300">